apurba-biswas/apurba-biswas.github.io/_pages/about.md

 Hi there! 👋

-This site serves as a portfolio showcasing some of the work I've completed throughout my career and my time in education

-🚧  Please note this site is currently under semi-active construction

-I'm currently a geospatial and carbon markets analyst at Trove Research
+I'm Apurba

+I'm a Geospatial and Carbon Markets Analyst at Trove Research, a growing start-up that advocates for the use of carbon markets as a method to combat climate change, and transparently curb the world's CO2 emissions.
+We deliver data and analytics through our intelligence platform, Trove Intelligence.

-Previously, I have spent 5 good years in academia, within universities or research internships.
-I hold a Masters in Physics, after which I spent a year as a graduate researcher and PhD Candidate studying Atmospheric Physics and Machine Learning.
-I've been lucky to learn at these institutions, and hope more good fortune comes my way
+Before my role at Trove, I spent a good five years in academia, spending summers between semesters pursuing research internships.

+I hold a Masters in Physics from the University of Southampton, after which I spent a year as a graduate researcher studying Atmospheric Physics and Machine Learning at the University of Toronto.

+I've been lucky to learn from many scientists at different institutions, and hope more good fortune comes my way

 Please have a look at my :
 - CV
-- Career & Work experience
+- Experience
 - Portfolio: graduate & internship research
-- Coursework : some graduate and undergraduate coursework in Theoretical and Computational Physics
+- Coursework: some graduate and undergraduate coursework in Theoretical and Computational Physics

 Feel free to reach me via LinkedIn.
 I do not have any other social media presence.